Explore Clifton Park Area Hiking & Biking Trails

 Dwaas Kill Nature Preserve

-Mohawk Landing is a beautiful six-acre riverfront park with a boardwalk trail that runs across the property.
-There is a small boat access point to the Mohawk River.
-Visitors can take a casual walk, spread out a picnic, or just enjoy the view of the river.
-There is a bike rack on site near the primary access point at 640 Riverview Road in Clifton Park.
+Mohawk Landing Nature Preserve is a beautiful 6-acre riverfront park with a main hiking trail that runs across the property to a scenic overlook.
+There is also a seasonal nature trail that travels around a wetland area.
+Visitors can take a casual walk, spread out a picnic at the riverfront, or just enjoy the view!

 Robert Van Patten Memorial Trail

-Location: at the intersection of Van Patten Drive and Carlton Road
+Location: At the intersection of Van Patten Drive and Carlton Road in Clifton Park

 Shenantaha Creek Park